rs1281/Computer-Science-490-Research-Project/README.md

 these aspects within this paper will guide the design and content of the envisioned dashboards, ultimately enhancing our understanding of chronic diseases and enabling effective data visualization for informed decision-making.

+The final presentation for the research can be found here: https://www.youtube.com/watch?v=GqfsFVm82rk&t=33s